apache/nuttx/configs/open1788/README.txt

     6. This configuration has been used for verifying the touchscreen on on the 4.3" LCD module.

-       a) As of this writing, this touchscreen is still not function.
+       a) As of this writing, this touchscreen is still not functional.
-          Rommel Marcelo has tracked this problem done to noise on the PENIRQ interrupt.
+          Rommel Marcelo has tracked this problem down to noise on the PENIRQ interrupt.
 There are so many false interrupts that the NuttX interrupt-driven touchscreen driver cannot be used.
+          Other compatible LCDs, however, may not have this issue.

        b) You can enable the touchscreen by modifying the configuration in the following ways: